Utilization rate vs Achievement rate

 There are many reasons for recording non-billable hours in a professional services organization: the employee may be working on a business proposal, or on an internal project.

-In both cases, it's important to have data on non-chargeable time.
-After all, it would be a mistake to conclude from a low completion rate that your time is not optimized.
+In both cases, it is important to have data on your non-billable time.
+Because it would be a mistake to note that its completion rate is low and to conclude that its time is not optimized.

-In many cases, commercial activities and in-house projects generate high returns.
+In many cases, business activities and internal projects have high returns.

-Make sure you use software that helps you track time accurately and monitor your team's productive results.
+Make sure that you are using software that helps you track times accurately and track your team's productive results.

 Accurately recording and reviewing the right reports is the first step.
 The next step is to optimize your resources, which will be the subject of another article.

-At Stafiz, we like to introduce a very useful KPI: we call it the production rate.
+In Stafiz, we like to present a very useful KPI: we call it the production rate.

-It takes everything into account (past and future time, expenses) and tells you whether you can anticipate project over- or under-performance.
+It takes everything into account (past and future time, expenses) and tells you whether you can anticipate an over- or under-performance of the project.
 Here's how we calculate it:

-- Project costs / [Actual and future time spent on the project x Daily rate].
+• Project Expenses / [Actual and Future Work Time Spent on the Project x Daily Rate].

 Expense management with Stafiz